 Having previously worked in financial services he is now based with NERI in Belfast.

-Lisa Wilson is a research officer at the Nevin Economic Research Institute.
+Lisa Wilson is an Economist at the Nevin Economic Research Institute.
 Her main research interests lie in the areas of income distribution, poverty, public expenditure, living standards and well-being.

 Lisa is keen to continue to conduct research examining the impact of economic and social policy both at macro- and micro-economic levels.
 Furthermore, she is interested in exploring ways in which economic and social inequalities can be reduced and in developing policy recommendations to these ends.
 Lisa has previously worked on numerous short-term research projects within the School of Sociology, Social Policy and Social Work, Queens University, Belfast.
 She also taught extensively across sociology (and in particular quantitative methods) and social policy degree programs.